The Story of Barronelle’s Appeal to the Supreme Court

 But on June 6, 2019, the Washington State Supreme Court doubled down on its first decision.
 It ruled that the government can force Barronelle to create artistic expression and participate in events that conflict with her faith.

 Barronelle is a floral artist … and a grandmother.
 You’d never expect to see someone like her at the center of a firestorm.
-But she is being sued in both her professional and personal capacity by the Washington attorney general and the ACLU.
+But she was sued in both her professional and personal capacity by the Washington attorney general and the ACLU.

-If she loses, the ACLU could take everything she owns — her business and her life’s savings.
-Everything.
+Now, the ACLU could ask to take nearly everything she owns — including her business and her life’s savings.

-It all began when a longtime friend and client, Rob Ingersoll, asked Barronelle to create custom floral arrangements for his same-sex wedding.
+It all began when a longtime friend and client, Rob Ingersoll, asked Barronelle to create custom floral art celebrating his same-sex wedding.

 Barronelle had served Rob for many years.
 But she affirms the biblical teaching, as people across the globe and throughout history have, that marriage is the sacred union of a man and a woman.
-Because of that belief, she could not help celebrate her friend’s wedding.
+So she could not participate in and celebrate a ceremony that contradicts that belief.
 But she referred him to other excellent florists in the area.